-Our aviation liability insurance program was last renewed on November 15, 2018 and we intend to renew it on November 15, 2019.
+Our aviation liability insurance program was last renewed on November 15, 2019 for one year and we intend to renew it on November 15, 2020.
 This insurance covers all of our ANS liabilities to third parties.
 The Company also carries other lines of insurance at levels deemed appropriate by management for the nature of our business.
-The cost of this insurance is not significant to the Company.
+The cost of this insurance is not material to the Company.